Main menu

 Disclaimer: Grave of the Fireflies is based on a true story and directed by the talented Isao Takahata.

-The film starts with a boy named Seita and his sister Setsuko living in Japan with their mother during World War II.
+The movie begins with a boy named Seita and his sister Setsuko living in Japan with their mother during World War II.

 Seita and Setsuko went to their aunt, and he initially didn't tell her about his mother’s death because he didn't want his sister Setsuko to find out.
 Later, he quickly told her, and she asked him to write to their father to inform him.

 All Seita wanted was to make his little sister happy and to push away any thoughts that might make her sad.
-It was a great feeling for a child growing into a man early, and the memories of their home with his mother and the security they lived in stayed vivid in his mind, until things started to change little by little.
-Their aunt began to ask him why he wasn't working, and she also started selling their mother's belongings in exchange for food, which angered and saddened Setsuko greatly.
+It was a great feeling for a child growing into a man early, and the memories of their home with their mother and the sense of security they lived in stayed vivid in his mind, until things started to change little by little.
+Their aunt began to ask him why he wasn't working, and she also started selling their mother's belongings in exchange for food, which greatly angered and saddened Setsuko.
 She was still unaware of their mother's death.
 The cruelty showed itself when their aunt decided they would eat alone, and that this would be their share in exchange for the sale of their mother’s possessions.
-Their mother's things, and Seita was asked to write to his relatives on his mother's side, but he didn’t know their address.
+Their mother's things, and Seita was asked to write to his relatives on their mother's side, but he didn’t know their address.

 However, their aunt was always harsh with them, calling them useless.
 Setsuko had started to hate living with her, especially when she once told them to go live in the cave next to their village.
 To Sieta, it seemed like maybe that would be the solution—to escape her aunt's harsh words and behavior.
 She began to prepare what was needed to leave and make that cave her permanent home.

-What was strange and sad was that their aunt didn't care where they were going, as if she was waiting for that moment, as if her heart was made of stone.
+What was strange and sad was that their aunt didn't care where they were heading, as if she had been waiting for that moment, as if her heart were made of stone.

-He was definitely feeling pain and brokenness, but he quickly regained his composure and told her that they would visit her grave soon.
-Then the time came when there was nothing left to exchange for food, so he asked one of the farmers to give him some.
-The farmer replied that he had nothing but what he could eat himself and advised him to return to his aunt, so he thanked him.
-Then he told him that he would ask someone else, when suddenly one of the enemy planes attacked them, so he and his sister fell to the ground.
-When the plane passed, he saw a few tomatoes on the trees in front of him, so he picked them and ate some with his sister, then took the rest with him.
-Hunger had made him so desperate that he stole and didn’t care.
+He was clearly feeling pain and brokenness, but he quickly regained his composure and told her they would visit her grave soon.
+Then the time came when there was nothing left to trade for food, so he asked one of the farmers for some.
+The farmer replied that he had nothing but what he needed for himself and advised him to go back to his aunt, so he thanked him.
+Then he said he would ask someone else, when suddenly one of the enemy planes attacked them, causing him and his sister to fall to the ground.
+After the plane passed, he saw a few tomatoes on the trees in front of him, so he picked some and ate with his sister, then took the rest with him.
+Hunger had made him so desperate that he stole without caring.

-Setsuko's illness worsened, and her brother tried desperately to provide food and warmth for her.
-This led him to rob houses, risking himself by entering homes during air raids to gather what they needed—food, clothes, and towels.
+Setsuko's illness worsened, and her brother desperately tried to provide food and warmth for her.
+This led him to rob houses, risking himself by sneaking into homes during air raids to gather what they needed—food, clothes, and towels.
 One day, he returned to find his sister lying on the grass, her innocent face pale, and he was filled with terror.
 He couldn't believe or expect her to die.

 The most heartbreaking ending among the films